hackclub/hackclub/workshops/beat_maker/README.md

 ## Creating the pad layout

-We are going to start by writing HTML code; we are going to go into our `<body>` tag, which is where we write code that will be shown to the client and create a header with the `<h1>` tag, and then we will have 3 rows, and 4 columns of pads and each pad will be a `<div>,` you can think of the `<div>` as a box or container.
+We are going to start writing HTML code; going into our `<body>` tag, which is where we write code that will be shown to the client, create a header with the `<h1>` tag, and then we will have 3 rows, and 4 columns of pads and each pad will be a `<div>,` you can think of the `<div>` tag as a box or container.

 ```html
 <h1>BEAT MAKER</h1>